Grant McCann: Hull City

 McCann was appointed as head coach of Championship club Hull City on 21 June 2019 on a one-year rolling contract.
 City vice-chairman and son of owner Assem Allam, Ehab Allam said of McCann's appointment, "Grant has been a standout candidate with a playing style and philosophy aligned to that of the Club.
 With a great team of existing staff in their support and of the squad too, I hope for an exciting season ahead."
 On 14 July 2020, Hull lost 8–0 at Wigan Athletic, equalling their record loss to Wolverhampton Wanderers in November 1911.
 The result put Hull in the bottom three by one point having won once in their past 18 games with 14 defeats.
 Hull were relegated to League One in 24th and bottom place following a 3–0 defeat by Cardiff City on 22 July.
 Despite the relegation, McCann said he hoped to manage the team in the upcoming season.

 McCann immediately led the team back to the Championship as League One Champions, winning promotion with two matches left to play after a 2–1 victory at Lincoln City.
-The title was secured the following match with a 3–1 victory over Wigan Athletic, as second placed Peterborough United were held to a 3–3 draw, a result that still saw them promoted.
+The title was secured the following match with a 3–1 victory over Wigan Athletic, as second-placed Peterborough United were held to a 3–3 draw, a result that still saw them promoted.
 McCann was awarded a number of individual awards over the season, winning the League One Manager of the Month for both January 2021 and April 2021, culminating in him being named 2020–21 EFL League One Manager of the Season at the league's annual awards ceremony.

 On 25 January 2022, McCann was sacked by the club following a takeover by a Turkish consortium.
 At the time the club were sitting in 19th position, ten points clear of the relegation zone.

 Return to Peterborough United

 On 24 February 2022, McCann returned to Peterborough United for a third spell, his second as manager.
 He was unable to save his side from relegation and they were immediately relegated back to League One on 23 April following a 1–0 home defeat to Nottingham Forest.

-On 4 January 2023, McCann was sacked with the club sitting in eight position in League One, five points off the play-offs.
+On 4 January 2023, McCann was sacked with the club sitting in eighth position in League One, five points outside of the play-offs.

+Return to Doncaster Rovers

+On 12 May 2023, McCann returned to another of his former clubs when he was appointed manager of League Two club Doncaster Rovers.
+Despite having sat in 22nd position in February, McCann led Doncaster to a club record-equalling ten-match winning run, ending the season in the play-off positions, McCann being named the EFL League Two Manager of the Month for April 2024.

+On 26 April 2025, Rovers were promoted to League One following a 2–1 victory over Bradford City.
+The following week, his side defeated Notts County on the final day of the season to clinch the League Two title.